Tackling loneliness in lockdown

 Now we are aware of our own thoughts, we can challenge them.
 So, instead of focusing on our own anxieties, we can focus on the other person - if you are interested in them, they are likely to reciprocate.
 You are letting them know you are listening, taking the pressure off yourself.
 This is a way to build relationships.

-At this time of Covid-19, a lot of people need help.
+At this time, a lot of people need help.
 If you are choosing to stay within your own four walls, there are those who are unable to leave their home and would welcome outside contact.
 Or if you feel more comfortable at home, there are plenty of opportunities to connect online.
 Joining a forum and just observing the chat is another way to ease your way in to start connecting.

 It's a start.
 The more we can call on our awareness and identify our thought patterns, the better we will be able to choose how we are going to deal with the crisis in our midst and its aftermath and feel part of something bigger than ourselves.